Lombiq/eInvoice-Validator/Readme.md

 Do you want to quickly try out this project and see it in action?
 Check it out in our [Open-Source Orchard Core Extensions](https://github.com/Lombiq/Open-Source-Orchard-Core-Extensions) full Orchard Core solution and also see our other useful Orchard Core-related open-source projects!

-We have a benchmark project to measure the performance of the validation process.
-You can find it here: [`Lombiq.EInvoiceValidator.Benchmark`](./Lombiq.EInvoiceValidator.Benchmark/Readme.md).

 ## Projects

 - The main library for validating eInvoices - [Lombiq.EInvoiceValidator](./Lombiq.EInvoiceValidator/Lombiq.EInvoiceValidator.csproj)